thedersen/backbone.validation/README.md

 The philosophy behind this way of using the plugin, is that you should be able to reuse your validation rules both to validate your model and to validate form input, as well as providing a simple way of notifying users about errors when they are populating forms.

-Note that Backbone.Validation does not provide any automatic/two-way binding between your model and the view, that's up you to implement (you can for instance use [Backbone.ModelBinder](https://github.com/theironcook/Backbone.ModelBinder) or [Rivets.js](http://rivetsjs.com/)).
+Note that Backbone.Validation does not provide any automatic/two-way binding between your model and the view, that's up you to implement (you can for instance use [Backbone.stickit](http://nytimes.github.com/backbone.stickit/).

 Before you can start using form validation, you need to bind your view.